Occasionally a sensor needs a little extra help after replacing a battery.

 Next let's make sure your sensor is connected

-- If your bridge is connected to your WiFi but your sensor does not flash green, you may need to move your bridge closer to the sensor just until the sensor connects.
-Then you can move your bridge back to its original location.
+If your bridge is connected to your WiFi but your sensor does not flash green, you may need to temporarily move your bridge closer to the sensor until it reconnects.
+Once it flashes green, you can move your bridge back to its original location.

 Once your sensor is awake and connected to your bridge, let's make sure it's reporting events correctly